 d.
 Evaluate the program description and procedures describing monitoring and controlling the inspection of LWMS components.
 The evaluation considers how the program documents capture and evaluate the bases and methods used to meet the monitoring and inspection requirements.
 Where available, select at least two components from the LWPS and at least two components from the MLWPS.

 Inspection Guidance: Proper operation of the LWMS is contingent upon the performance of the types of inspections at the required frequencies.
 Establishing requirements based on manufacturer recommendations, supplemented by information available as a result of industry experience and standards, form the basis for the processes the licensee uses to establish component inspection frequencies.
 Processes are established for evaluating and documenting deviations from the recommended practices for inspections.
 Processes are established for monitoring the adequacy of inspections of components, and where necessary, changing the inspection frequencies.
 Minimization of contamination of the facility or the environment is assured by the performance of inspections of sump and moat coatings and lining materials, that can detect and effect repairs at an early stage.
-Where the licensee ues penetration seals to minimize contamination of the environment (e.g., a seal around an embedded pipe entering a building sump) processes are established to ascertain the condition of the seals.
+Where the licensee uses penetration seals to minimize contamination of the environment (e.g., a seal around an embedded pipe entering a building sump) processes are established to ascertain the condition of the seals.
 Inspections for corrosion due to caustic materials used in the purification media or the process fluid (e.g., boric acid) can maintain system integrity and extend equipment life.

 02.03 Liquid Sampling.